 My days as a mom of kids in diapers is drawing to a close.
 Even with each achievement (a pee-pee in the potty) I grow wistful of those days of diapers.
 It is a surprising feeling over a chore that is so time consuming, a wee bit gross and very expensive.
 Nonetheless, it means my babies are growing up.
+But the big questions is, How many diapers does a baby use in the first year?

 I have learned a lot about diapers — how to save on them, how many you need, etc. – in my nearly 5 years of diapering.
 (That’s two and half with my oldest and nearly two and half with my youngest.)
 One of the most important things I have learned is not to over pay for diapers, and not to overstock on small sizes.
 Because both are costly mistakes.